Manhattan Beach neighborhood of single-family homes and low-rise mixed-use buildings

 • Minimum stay requirement: Imposing a citywide minimum stay requirement, even in mixed-use zones, to reduce turnover frequency and transient impacts.
 This would compress gross income and potentially make some STR operations economically unviable.

 None of these amendments has been formally proposed, and any change would require a public hearing process with appropriate notice.
 However, the political momentum appears to be toward further restriction rather than liberalization.
-Investors should assume that the mixed-use STR environment may become more restrictive over time and underwrite accordingly.
+Investors should assume that the mixed-use STR environment may become more restrictive over the cycle and underwrite accordingly.

 The Investor Thesis: When Manhattan Beach STRs Still Make Sense

 Given the regulatory headwinds, compressed ROI, and operational complexity, when does a Manhattan Beach STR investment still pencil?
-The thesis is narrow but defensible for three investor profiles:
+The thesis is narrow but defensible for three investor profiles.

 Profile 1: The portfolio diversifier.
 An investor with a concentrated long-term rental portfolio in inland Southern California who wants coastal exposure and is willing to accept lower cash-on-cash returns in exchange for geographic and asset-class diversification.
 The mixed-use STR serves as a hedge against inland market softness and provides optionality to convert to long-term lease if STR economics deteriorate further.